Implementation plan template

 How to use an implementation plan template

-Once you’ve created your baseline implementation plan template, using it is easy.
-You can simply duplicate the template at the start of every initiative and then fill out the information needed to achieve that specific goal.
+Once you've created your baseline implementation plan template, using it is easy.
+You can simply duplicate the template at the start of every initiative, then fill in the information needed to achieve that specific goal.

 What to include in an implementation plan template

-• The owner for each task or action item
+• The owner of each task or action item

 • The action's start date and deadline